spokestack/spokestack.io/content/docs/React Native/getting-started.md

 ## Understanding your users

 The `"recognize"` event will give you the raw text of what the user just said via the `transcript` property.
-Translating that utterance into an action in your app is the job of an NLU (Natural Language Understanding) component.
+Translating that utterance into an action in your app is the job of an NLU component.
 Spokestack leaves the choice of NLU up to you, but we do offer our own full-featured NLU component for Spokestack based on years of research and lessons learned from working with other services.
 Our NLU runs directly on your user's device, instead of calling back to the cloud.
 Call `Spokestack.classify()` to use your NLU.

 ```javascript
 const result = await Spokestack.classify(utterance)